Student Immigration Advice and Compliance

 We will help you to settle in and adjust although we realise that this may be difficult at first.

 We hope you will find that Leeds Beckett has a friendly and supportive atmosphere.
-Our Adviser is available to talk to you in confidence to discuss any matter that may be troubling you.
+Our Advisers are available to talk to you in confidence to discuss any matter that may be troubling you.

 Work during study

-Whilst on a Tier 4 visa you are only able to work full-time when on vacation or when you have completed study.
-You can only work unlimited weekly hours between the end date of your course (which is when you get your results) and the end of your STUDENT permission to stay in the UK, this is classed as vacation time - which is normally four months.
+Whilst on a Student / Tier 4 visa you are only able to work full-time when on vacation and not required to study or when you have completed study.
+You can only work unlimited weekly hours between the end date of your course (which is when you get your official results) and the end of your Tier 4 or STUDENT permission to stay in the UK, this is classed as vacation time - which is normally four months.

 For most undergraduate students, term time and holiday are defined by the academic calendar.
 These dates are usually based around the academic year with holidays at Christmas, Easter and in the summer.